Chart Color Schemes

 Roseville Chase demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Roseville Chase has a notably high educational attainment, with 54.0% of residents aged 15+ holding university qualifications.
-This figure surpasses both the national average of 30.4% and the NSW average of 32.2%.
-The area's educational advantage is evident in its distribution of qualifications: Bachelor degrees are most common at 36.1%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.5%).
-Vocational pathways account for 18.3% of qualifications, with advanced diplomas making up 10.7% and certificates 7.6%.
+Roseville Chase's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 54.0% possess university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 36.1%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.5%).
+Vocational pathways account for 18.3% of qualifications, with advanced diplomas at 10.7% and certificates at 7.6%.

-Educational participation in the area is also high, with 32.9% of residents currently enrolled in formal education.
+Educational participation is high, with 32.9% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 10.6% in secondary education, and 6.7% pursuing tertiary education.

 Frequently Asked Questions - Education